20+ Football Fundraising Ideas to Score More Support

 • Festival on the football field: Organize a mini music festival right on your school’s football field.
 Set up live music, food, and activities like yard games to transform the field into an exciting event space.

-• Fireworks show: July 4th is one of the biggest summer holidays, and chances are your supporters would love to watch a fireworks show in exchange for a donation.
+• Fireworks show: Your supporters would love to watch a fireworks show in exchange for a donation.
 Contact a professional pyrotechnics team to organize an impressive show for your supporters.
 Be sure to follow local safety guidelines when hosting this event.

-• Field day: Organize a football-themed field day for supporters.
-To enrich the experience for participants, structure the field day like a day camp and appoint your players to be mentors for younger participants.
+• Field day: Organize a football-themed field day for supporters and appoint your players to be mentors for younger participants.

 As you plan your summertime event, try to keep it family-friendly.
 Organize activities for various age groups so parents and children of all ages will have a great experience.